-- Complete Monster: Sean Miller is a member of an IRA splinter cell.
+- Complete Monster: In the novel, Sean Miller is the leader of an Irish terrorist group.
 The book begins with Miller leading an attack on the British Royal family.
 After being stopped, Miller goes after The Hero and CIA analyst Jack Ryan and his whole family, causing the car with Ryan's daughter Sally and pregnant wife Cathy to crash.
 With other various acts of terrorism to his name, one incident from Miller sticks out.
 When in prison, a guard saves him from Prison Rape from other inmates.
-During his escape, Miller has the guard at his mercy and chooses to shoot him in a way to paralyze him for life, viewing it worse than killing the man and declaring gratitude is a "disease of dogs", quoting Josef Stalin.
+During his escape, Miller has the guard at his mercy and chooses to shoot him in a way to paralyze him for life, viewing it worse than killing the man and declaring gratitude is a "disease of dogs," quoting Josef Stalin.

-- There's a scene in which Ryan and his colleagues at the CIA launch an attack on the terrorists' camp headquartered in Libya all while watching on a satellite feed.
+- Hilarious in Hindsight: There's a scene in which Ryan and his colleagues at the CIA launch an attack on the terrorists' camp headquartered in Libya all while watching on a satellite feed.
 This is exactly how the Navy SEALs got Osama bin Laden on May 1, 2011.

 - Homegrown Hero: A CIA agent just happens to save the Prince of Wales' life?